This Week in History: Jackson v. Dickinson Duel

 Matters between the two men came to a head when a horse bet went awry.
 Making matters worse, Dickinson published an article in which he called Jackson a “worthless scoundrel” and a “coward.”
 Jackson challenged Dickinson to a duel.
 The meeting between the two men was set for the morning of May 30.

-And Jackson was determined to make this happen!
+And Jackson was determined to survive and make that careful shot.
 “I should have hit him, if he had shot me through the brain,” Jackson later said.

 Can you imagine how hard it must have been to stand still, allowing that first shot to go off?
 As Dickinson took his shot, witnesses saw dust flying from Jackson’s coat.
 Jackson’s hand went to his chest for a second.
 Yet he still stood there, acting untouched.
 Reportedly, Dickinson fell back, gasping: “Great God!
 Have I missed him?”
 Jackson’s second called Dickinson back to his mark.
 Dueling practices required that Dickinson now accept a shot from Jackson.